Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 It is important to distinguish between bloating and distention.

-- Bloating is the subjective sensation (feeling) that the abdomen is larger than normal.
+- Bloating is the subjective sensation (feeling) that the abdomen is full or larger than normal.
 Thus, bloating is a symptom akin to the symptom of discomfort.

 - In contrast, distention is the objective determination (physical finding) that the abdomen is larger than normal.
-Distention can be determined by such observations as the inability to fit into clothes or looking down at the stomach and noting that it is clearly larger than normal.
+Distention can be determined by such observations as the inability to fit into clothes, the need to loosen the belt or looking down at the stomach and noting that it is clearly larger than normal.

 In some instances, bloating may represent a mild form of distention since the abdomen does not become physically (visibly or measurably) enlarged until its volume increases by one quart.
 Nevertheless, bloating should never be assumed to be the same as distention.
 Bloating and even mild cases of distention may be caused by relaxation of the muscles of the abdominal wall.